UTKARSHRAIKWAR/urlShortner-/readme.md

 # 🚀 URL Shortener Backend

-A simple and efficient **URL Shortener Backend** built with **Node.js, Express, and MongoDB**.
+A secure and efficient **URL Shortener Backend** built with **Node.js, Express, and MongoDB**.
-This backend service allows users to shorten long URLs, manage them, and redirect short URLs to their original destinations.
+This backend service allows registered users to shorten long URLs, manage them, and redirect short URLs to their original destinations.
+Authentication is handled via **JWT tokens**, ensuring that only authenticated users can create short URLs.

 ---